iamvishalsehgal/DEAssignmnent2/README.md

 - Machine type: e2-standard-4
 - Architecture: x86/64

+Kafkacat was used to understand and debugg kafka processes `sudo apt install kafkacat`

 Prerequisities:
  - Docker and docker compose must be installed. (`sh docker.sh` and `sh docker_compose.sh`) External IP as well as home directory must be specified in the .env file